- INSPIRATION, IDEAS & KNOWLEDGE SHARING

 No doubt, we spent more time researching than doing hands-on work.
 Starting from a blank canvas is exciting, but challenging.
 You will need help, either to get ideas or to gain technical knowledge.
 We listed below the resources we used during our project.
 Use them!

 We worked very hard to bring you every details from our build process.
-See our Conversion Planning (Van Selection, Climate Control, Electrical System Design, Living) for all the ideas we considered or see our Build Journal for the actual build how-to’s, products list, illustrations, etc.
+See our Van Build Page for all the ideas we considered or see our Build Journal for the actual build how-to’s, products list, illustrations, etc.

 Discussion forums are an incredible source of knowledge.
 The downside is that the information is not organized.
 Use the search feature, bookmark, ask questions, answer questions. (did we mention to use the search feature?!)